Filip-Vacko/Test-project/README.md

 2. Module(s) (file "testModule.js" and possibly other locations)
 3. A simple Express post request
 4. A simple promise
-4. A json validator Ajv
+5. A json validator Ajv
+6. A template engine EJS

 #Installation
 ------------